pippinbarr/cart263-2021/topics/voices/annyang.md

   fill(255, 255, 0);
   textSize(32);
   rectMode(CENTER);
-  text(`Hi there, ${userName}.`, 100, 100);
+  text(`Hi there, ${userName}!`, 100, 100);
   pop();
 }
 ```

 Fun!
 And opens up some new lines of potential experimentation!

 What if you say something ridiculous as a name?

 It just accepts it without question.
 There's some absurdity built into this which you can either fight against (by checking to make sure what is said makes sense) or not.

 What if you just spout gibberish?

 It tries to understand you!
 With sometimes bizarre results!
 Could this be a new form of divination?!

 ---